 Asahi Beer Hall

 The Asahi Beer Headquarters is made up of two buildings.
 The one looks similar to a glass of beer, with the top part representing the “foam”.
 The second and the more famous of the two is the one the golden flame (also known as “the golden turd” due to its uh, turd like shape) sits on top of.
-Located on the 22nd floor of the beer glass shaped building is the “Sky room”, that offers fresh beer and a great view across Asakusa and the nearby Sumida river.
+Located on the 22nd floor of the beer glass shaped building is the “Sky room”, that offers fresh beer and a great view across Asakusa and the nearby Sumida River.

 Onigiri Asakusa Yadoroku

 Onigiri, are balls of rice containing different fillings and wrapped in seaweed.
 Onigiri Asakusa Yadoroku is the oldest onigiri specialist in Tokyo and their onigiri is some of the best available throughout Japan.
-They use different rice depending on the season, and local edo-mae seaweed which is famous for its rich flavor.
+They use different rice depending on the season, and local edo-mae seaweed which is famous for its rich flavour.
 They have a range of fillings from all over Japan, plus some seasonal ones.
 As they stay open until 2 am, this is the perfect place to grab a late night bite to eat.

 Lunch – 11:30am until 5:00pm, Monday to Saturday